comsci-uwc-isak/unit-1-project-Irvinfang/README.md

         echo "Tes one: file with license number not found: failing" fi
 ```
-This file check all the criteria.
+This file checks all the criteria.
+The option -f in the if function checks for a file in the working folder